Story - Last flight

 "You had better thank the Iron Lady here.
 She held together like her life depended on it… which, quite literally, it did."

 The ARC was a heavy starfighter, its silhouette closer to a compact gunship than a nimble interceptor.
-The fuselage was long and solid, its nose curving into a sharp, beak-like downward slope that housed powerful sensors and blaster cannons, giving the craft a predatory, hawkish profile.
+The fuselage was long and solid, its nose curving into a sharp, beak-like downward slope that housed powerful sensors and rotary blaster cannon, giving the craft a predatory, hawkish profile.

 The elongated double canopy sat high near the front, slightly raised, segmented by angular armored framing.
 Visibility was narrower than in sleeker fighters — less a panorama, more a fortified shelter.